nibi-lang/nibi/docs/LANGUAGE.md

     currently loaded symbols, otherwise it must be a bath to a library file - as a string.

+    Note: If the extern method can not find the library it will attempt to locate it in the given include directories.
+          Since the NIBI_PATH is added as an include directory, once can direct the cffi to an installed module's library file via "modules/<MODULE_NAME>/<LIB_NAME>"

     Function name is the function name as a string.

     Parameters is a data list of type tags (listed above)